hhvu0102/unix_basic/practice/README.md

 4. Get all the regions on `chr1`, put the redults in a file named `chr1.bed` and put the file in the directory `answers`.
 - Make sure you get only `chr1`, not `chr11`, `chr12`, etc.
 - Hint: look at the manual page `man grep`.
 What option should you use?
-5. How many regions of interest are there on `chr1`?
+5. How many regions are there on `chr1` that are presented in the file??
 6. How will you count the number of regions on `chr1` without saving those regions to a file?
 - Hint: Use pipe `|`.